getblocklab/block-lab/CONTRIBUTING.md

 ### Pull Requests

-The process described here has several goals:

-- Maintain Block Lab's quality
-- Fix problems that are important to users
-- Engage the community in working toward the best possible Block Lab
-- Enable a sustainable system for Block Lab's maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers:

 1. Follow all instructions in [the template](.github/PULL_REQUEST_TEMPLATE.md)